What Is Zoloft?

 - Stomach pain

-It is unusual for someone to suffer an allergic reaction to Zoloft, but if someone does have an allergic reaction to the medication, it’s important that they get medical attention.
+It is unusual for someone to suffer an allergic reaction to Zoloft, but if someone does have an allergic reaction to the medication it’s important that they receive medical attention.
 The symptoms of an allergic reaction to Zoloft are trouble breathing, swelling, and hives.
 Additionally, health care professionals recommend avoiding alcohol or illegal drugs while taking Zoloft.
 They also warn that pregnant women who take Zoloft risk giving birth to children with hypertension and neonatal withdrawal.

-The Symptoms of an Overdose
+The Symptoms Of An Overdose

 It is possible to overdose on Zoloft.
 An overdose occurs when someone takes too much of the medication.
 Although many symptoms of a Zoloft overdose are uncomfortable, an overdose is not necessarily a life-threatening emergency.
 However, in severe cases, an overdose can cause organ damage and may even turn fatal.
 The milder and more common symptoms of an overdose include: